cucumber/docs/content/cucumber/hooks.md

 This Hook will run _only once_: after support has been loaded, and before any Features are loaded.

 You can use this Hook to extend Cucumber.
-For example you could affect how Features are loaded, or register [custom formatters](/implementations/ruby/custom-formatters/) programatically.
+For example you could affect how Features are loaded, or register [custom formatters](/implementations/ruby/custom-formatters/) programmatically.